 - Deborah Mayo, in: Statistical Inference as Severe Testing (2018), xi

-Click on the publication title to see the articles.
-For a full list, see here.
+For a list of publications, see here.
 For popular science and non-scientific articles, see here.

 Lectures